jobsort/jobsort/leetcode/is-subsequence.md

----
-name: "Is Subsequence"
-title: "LeetCode Is Subsequence Solution"
-description: "Solution for the is subsequence problem from LeetCode."
-published: "2021-07-24 PDT"
-modified: "2021-07-24 PDT"
----

 # Is Subsequence Problem & Solution

 Given two strings `s` and `t`, return true if `s` is a subsequence of `t`, or false otherwise.